');

 About Union, OH

-Union is a small community in Ohio with a population of 6,930 residents.
-The median household income is $68,837 per year, which is near the national average.
-The median age in Union is 37 years.
+Union is a small town located in Ohio with a population of 6,930 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $68,837 per year, which is 8% below the national median of $75,149.
+The median age of 37 years is close to the US median age of 38.9 years.

 Cost of Living in Union, OH